ziggystar12/TRS-80/README.md

 ### Description

 Main Features
-* Fully Compilable Source Code for Model 1 Level 2 12KB ROMS
+* Fully Compilable Source Code for Model 1 Level 2 12KB ROMS.
 * Both 1.3 and 1.2 versions, plus EACA clone hardware.
 * Several optional patches have been included via `#DEFINE`

-While based of a disassembly (which can be low quality) the following work has been done:
+While originally based off a (low quality) disassembly, the following improvements have been made:
-* Replaced all disassembler generated labels with meaningful labels
+* Replaced all disassembler generated labels with meaningful labels.
 * Ensured all jumps (JR and JP) reference valid code labels.
-* Replaced all $3xxx hardware references with `.EQU` definitions
+* Replaced all $3xxx hardware references with `.EQU` definitions.
-* Replaced all $4xxx buffer references with `.EQU` definitions, with a single `.EQU $4000` reference
+* Replaced all $4xxx buffer references with `.EQU` definitions, with a single `.EQU $4000` reference.
+* Replaced all $xx byte references with appropriate decimal or ascii values, and/or `.EQU` definitions.
 * Replaced all generated op-code with Byte `.DB` definitions for DataTables/Text/Constants/Etc
-* Added code documentation from various sources at the code block / function level
+* Added code documentation from various sources at the code block / function level.
 * Replaced incorrect op-codes, where Better Else "Trick" was used.
 See Reference below.

 On the last point I was unaware of these optimisations until I worked on this code.